 This will not happen over night.
 It may take years actually before your dog acts perfect in every situation that you bring him into but hopefully .. you will have years to practice.

 Our dogs are our best friends and we feel they should be welcome everywhere we go.
 But if your dog acts like a maniac then people will cringe when they see him coming.

-By continuing socialization throughout your dogs life he will gain confidence, and keep a steady head wherever he goes and in return you will feel confident when leading your dog into any new situation because you can trust that he will maintain his wits and stay calm.
+By continuing socialization throughout your dogs life he will gain confidence, and you will feel confident when leading your dog into any new situation because you can trust that he will maintain his wits and stay calm.

-Bring Fido to a Doodle romp and you will be surprised by how much it helps.
+Bring your Dood to a romp and you will be surprised by how much it helps with socialization.
 Not just his social skills but he will be able to release nervous energy.
-Being off-leash and running and playing in an open field with other dogs and people is the ultimate for any dog.
+Being off-leash and running and playing in an open field with other dogs and people is the ultimate day for any dog.
 Let your dog be a dog for the afternoon while you have fun light conversation with other dog owners.. like me. :)

 Take them to a Doodle play date!

 Please check out Our New Puppy Shopping List!

 This will SAVE you a Ton of Time & Money!
 The BEST Crate Sizes, Food, Toys, Cleaning Supplies..
 EVERYTHING!!